-Many new moms report they are so busy with the demands of motherhood that they forget to eat and drink, or they make poor food choices given new constraints on their time and attention.
+New and expecting moms may find themselves so busy with the demands of motherhood that they forget to eat and drink, or they make poor food choices given new constraints on their time and attention.

 Seek out a support network

-Feeling exhausted and isolated is a double whammy for a new mom’s psyche.
-So prioritize finding a posse of other new moms who may be experiencing the same things you are.
+Feeling exhausted and isolated is a double whammy for a new or expecting mom’s psyche.
+While finding other new parents won’t make up for lost sleep, it’ll help to connect to others who are experiencing the same things you are.

-Look for new mom support groups through your hospital or your city’s recreation department.
+Look for new parent support groups through your hospital or your city’s recreation department.
 Many neighborhoods also have forums where you can connect with other parents.